Kaiapoi

 Kaiapoi is a town in the Waimakariri District of the Canterbury region, in the South Island of New Zealand.
 The town is located approximately 17 kilometres north of central Christchurch, close to the mouth of the Waimakariri River.
 It is considered a satellite town of Christchurch and is part of the Christchurch functional urban area.
+The town is named after the nearby Kaiapoi Pā.